abkrh/datascienceblogpost/blog.md

-# Introduction #
+# Gaining Data Insights #

 This is blog as part of my in Udacity DataScience nanao degree.
-This blogpost documents the process and outcome of applying the CRISP-DM process to answer bsuiness questions.
+Data Science is fun and enpowering, this posts shares my project on gaining insights from raw data..

 The data set used is the **Stack Overflow Data - 2017 Survey** that was provided with the course material.
-I came up with four business question I wanted to answer from the dataset.
-These questions are:

-### Questions of Interest ###
+Here we start withthe insights we would like to gain, and then let the data guide us.

+# Insight in Knowledge #

+The question of interest to me are:

 - Q1.
 What are the most popular languages by country
 - Q2.
 Is there a correlation between most popular languages choice and job satisfaction